 22. Personalize, Personalize, & Personalize!

-Crafting a meaningful experience with a dash of personalization is one of the top tips for outstanding customer service.
+Crafting a meaningful experience with a dash of personalization is one of the top tips for better customer service.
 But is the hype about personalization real?

 According to a study by Accenture, 91% of consumers claimed that they are more likely to shop with brands that provide offers and recommendations that are relevant to them.

 Greeting customers by their first name never gets old but that is just scratching the surface of what’s possible with personalization.
 Share relevant content with your customers that will help them use your product better.
-For instance, if you are in the apparel industry, share styling tips with customers based on their interests and purchase history.
+For instance, if you are in the cosmetics industry, share styling tips or products with customers based on their interests and purchase history.

 23. Train Agents on Key Customer Service Skills

-A business that invests in training shows its employees that they care about consistent development and growth.
-Every member of your customer service team must get much-needed opportunities for career advancement.
+A business that invests in training shows its employees that it cares about consistent development and growth.
+Every member of your customer service team must be trained and get opportunities for career advancement.

-Providing training on customer service allows you to better understand the impact of your role in the organization.
-Strive to improve your customer service skills such as communication and persuasion skills, patience, empathy, and others.
+Providing training on customer service allows you to prepare a team that can handle even the most challenging situations.
+Allow agents to improve your customer service skills such as communication, persuasion skills, patience, empathy, and others.